-Version 1.1, 25 January 2021
+Version 1.2 31 March 2021

 The purpose of this addendum is to provide COVID-19 specific Infection and prevention control (IPC) guidance for care home staff and providers on a single platform to improve accessibility.
+When an organisation adopts practices that differ from those recommended/stated in this national guidance, that individual organisation is responsible for ensuring safe systems of work, including the completion of a risk assessment(s) approved through local governance procedures.